hugopeek/romanesco-seed/README.md

 Before we can start, there are a few things your environment requires:

-- Any Linux distribution with the following tools:
+- Any Linux distribution with:
     - rsync
     - sed
     - bash
-    - service
+    - systemd
 - Nginx (if you want to run the preparation tasks) or Apache
 - PHP 7.3 or higher
 - MariaDB or MySQL